MSt in Applied Criminology, Penology and Management

 Our Students

-The Institute offers both full and part time PhD programmes, two full time MPhil programmes and two part-time Master of Studies programmes, one in Policing and one in Penology.
-Criminology at Cambridge is currently ranked at number 2 in the UK by the Complete University Guide.
+The Institute offers both full and part time PhD programmes, a full time MPhil programme and two part-time Master of Studies programmes, one in Policing and one in Penology.
+Criminology at Cambridge is currently ranked at number 1 in the UK by the Complete University Guide.

 The Radzinowicz Library